eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 ## Step 1: Set Up Your Zeppelin Notebook

-1. Open Zeppelin and create a new notebook.
+1. Open Zeppelin and create a new notebook with our name (no credentials required).
 2. Set the interpreter to **spark**.
 3. We will go to the next step to test access to the MinIO bucket to read our data files.